The non-perturbative sides of the Kardar-Parisi-Zhang equation: Introduction

 Let us first comment on dimensions $d>1$, where no exact results are available.
 While for $d\leq 2$, the interface always becomes rough, there exists in $d>2$ a phase transition, called roughening transition (RT) and corresponding to a critical non-linearity $\lambda_c$, which separates a smooth EW phase for $\lambda <\lambda_c$ from a rough KPZ phase for $\lambda >\lambda_c$.
 While the exponents of the linear EW phase can be simply determined as $\chi=(2-d)/2$ and $z=2$, the exponents of the KPZ phase are not known exactly, and have been mainly estimated through numerical simulations.
 As emphasised previously, the rough interface is characterised by scale invariance and anomalous exponents.
 A choice method to understand critical behaviours, which has proved pivotal to deal with such situations in equilibrium, is the renormalisation group (RG), as pioneered by Wilson~\cite{Wilson74}.
 The idea of the RG is to perform the average over fluctuations not at once, but scale by scale, thereby building scale-dependent effective theories.
 The evolution of these theories with the scale is given by a RG flow equation.
-A key feature of the RG procedure is that when the system is scale invariant, the effective theories converge to a fixed one, corresponding to a fixed point of the RG flow, akin in a dynamical system, but where the role of time is played by the scale and the physical phase space is replaced by an abstract theory space.
+A key feature of the RG procedure is that when the system is scale invariant, the RG flow reaches a fixed point, and the effective description converges to a fixed one.
+This is analogous to a dynamical system, where the role of time is played by the RG scale, the physical phase space is replaced by an abstract theory space, and the fixed points of the dynamics, which describe stationary (time-independent) solutions, are superseded by fixed points of the RG flow, which describe scale-invariant solutions.